debs-obrien/debbie.codes/content/articles/interviewing-with-the-big-tech-companies.md

 ### The 1-1's

+My 1-1 interviews were the next day.
+The great thing about the process in Microsoft is that they tell you who you are going to be interviewed by.
+This meant that I could Google them to find out more about them.
+Although this sounds a bit like being a stalker it's actually not.
+What it led me to do was get to know them better so I could use my time more wisely, such as read a blog post they had written so I could bring up certain questions or knew who the right people was to talk about certain things such as imposter syndrome in the workplace.
+I had my questions prepared of what I wanted to ask each person and that made me more prepared for the interviews.

-My 1-1 interviews were the next day and they felt more like podcast interviews.
+My interviews felt more like podcast interviews.
 We just chatted, and although obviously they were asking me questions and taking notes, I never felt like they were trying to ask the difficult questions that trip you up and make you feel stupid.
 It felt comfortable.

 Again [diversity](https://careers.microsoft.com/us/en/diversityandinclusion) shone here as one interview was with a white guy, one with a black guy and one with a women.
 I have never in all my years in tech, and the many interviews I have been through, have I been interviewed by either a person of color or by a women.
 This was a first and it was really nice to have such a diverse interview panel.